imageio/imageio/docs/classes.rst

   .. py:attribute:: imageio.Request.filename

-    Get the filename for which reading/saving was requested.
+    Get the uri for which reading/saving was requested.
+This can be a filename, an http address, or other resource identifier.
+Do not rely on the filename to obtain the data, but use the get_file() or get_local_filename() instead.

   .. _insertdocs-imageio-Request-firstbytes: